simonlindgren/gitguide/README.md

 Then back in Terminal:

 ```
-$ git remote add origin git@github.com:username/reponame.git
+$ git clone git@github.com:username/reponame.git  <-- use this ssh link, not https when cloning
-$ git push -u origin master
 ```

-From then on, simply git push will do it.
+Now you can use `git push` to push your commits to GitHub.

 ## Forking